-Mr Bazul Ashhab, Managing Partner of Oon & Bazul and SIMC Specialist Mediator reflects on the history dispute resolution, and dispels myths about mediation.
-He illustrates the power of mediation through a case he acted as advocate.
+Mr Bazul Ashhab, Managing Partner of Oon & Bazul and SIMC Specialist Mediator reflects on the history of dispute resolution, and dispels myths about mediation.
+He illustrates the power of mediation through a case in which he acted as advocate.

 All views expressed are personal to Bazul.
 We are grateful to Bazul for sharing his time with us.

-Watch the full interview here or read the full transcript below.
+Watch, listen or read the full interview below.

 My name is Bazul.
 I’m from Oon & Bazul.
 I head their dispute resolution practice, which includes arbitration, litigation and mediation.

 The dispute resolution scene in Singapore, over the course of 18 years, has also changed significantly.
 When I first started as a lawyer, the concept of mediation was truly alien.
 People don’t talk about mediation at that time.

 - A mediation may be used as a delay tactic.

 - Mediation would be used to extract information unfairly, which a party is not entitled to.